jhnwsk/nose-template-usage/README.rst

     command line option when running your tests with ``python setup.py nosetests`` or the ``nosetests`` command.

+    To list the unused templates you must provide the ``--pyramid-template-match=unix*wildcard*match``.
+    Since Pyramid looks for templates anywhere you want it to.

     The plugin finds usage based on calls to ``pyramid.chameleon_zpt.ZPTTemplateRenderer`` which is the default Pyramid template renderer.